Certification

 Pranayama

 Integral Deep Listening uses breath as a balancing and centering tool that functions on its own and also as a form of meditation.
 IDL Pranayama observes that there are six stages to every breath: abdominal and chest inhalation, the short pause after inhalation, chest and abdominal exhalation, and the longer pause after exhalation.
 Sensory observation of these six stages is the first of seven “octaves” of IDL Pranayama.
 The second is observation of fundamental life processes associated with each of these six stages of every breath.
 These are awakening, aliveness, balance, detachment, freedom, and clarity.
 The third is observation of observance of abundance and gratitude: “I am supported by my body and mind, others, life; I give thanks for my body and mind, others, life,” The fourth involves six core qualities: confidence, empathy, wisdom, acceptance, inner peace, and witnessing.
-The fifth addresses six forms of transformative affect: abundance, gratitude, joy, cosmic humor, polycentrism, and luminosity.
-The six is neti-neti, a Sanskrit term meaning “not this, not that;” “I am not my body, feelings, thoughts, intentions, sense of self, absence of my sense of self.”
+This is a movement into energic or nature mysticism.
+The fifth addresses six transformative perspectives: abundance, gratitude, joy, cosmic humor, empathy, and luminosity.
+This is a movement into devotional or subtle mysticism.
+The six is emptying, neti-neti, a Sanskrit term meaning “not this, not that;” “I am not my body, feelings, thoughts, intentions, sense of self, absence of my sense of self.”
+This is a movement into formless or causal oneness or mysticism.
 The seventh and final is oneness with life: “As life I awaken, grow, fulfill myself in you; As life I welcome you into me, embrace you, fulfill yourself in me.”
+This is a movement into non-dual mysticism.
 These seven cycles can be covered in as little as seven breaths and used in any life situation or state.

 Prepersonal, Personal, Transpersonal

 Many of our beliefs, along with our self-image, form at this time, meaning they are pre-rational.
 While later, we use language and reason to explain, justify, and validate both our beliefs and preferences, our beliefs are largely based on our emotional preferences.
-They exist to justify our self-image, which is largely a product of our childhood scripting and inherited cognitive biases.
-People enmeshed in their scripting and/or who are in the Drama Triangle are identified with this prepersonal level of development.
+They exist to justify our self-image, which is largely a product of our childhood scripting, emotions, and inherited cognitive biases.
+People enmeshed in their scripting and the Drama Triangle are identified with this prepersonal level of development.

 The “Transpersonal” is described in a separate entry below.
 While it is traditionally associated with states of mystical oneness, whether with nature, divinity, the formless, or the non-dual, these are available for anyone at any stage of development.
 Young children can have psychic or mystical near death experiences.
 What distinguishes the transpersonal is a thinning of identity not simply into non-being but into multiplicity – the ability to define ourselves by multiple other perspectives or identities rather than by our scripted familial, socio-cultural identity or by some transcendent Self or Atman.